Is Your Webcam Not Working on Zoom? Here’s What to Do

 Most likely, they are running in the background, and perhaps they are among startup programs on your device.
 Also, they are often to blame when the webcam doesn’t work with a particular app.
 If these apps are persistent, shut them down forcefully.

-For example, on Windows, you can use the Task Manager to end their processes.
-On your phone, you can long-press the Zoom app, tap App Info, and select Force Stop.
+For example, you can use the Task Manager to end their processes on Windows.
+On your Android phone, you can long-press the Zoom app, tap App Info, and select Force Stop.
 Give it a couple of minutes and start it again.

 Specific Mac 10.7 Fix